 - Preheat oven to 350°.
-In a 6-qt. stockpot, cook noodles according to package direction; drain and return to pot.
+In a 6-qt. stockpot, cook noodles according to package directions; drain and return to pot.
 Add tuna, peas and carrots, onion and 1 cup cheese.

 - Whisk together eggs, milk, water and seasonings; toss with noodle mixture.
 Divide among 18 well-greased muffin cups.
 Sprinkle with remaining cheese.

 - Bake until heated through, 30-35 minutes.
 Cool 5 minutes.
-Loosen edges with a knife before removing from pan.
+Loosen edges with a knife before removing from pans.
 Yield: 9 servings.